Stroke & Vascular Disorders

 • Patients should be closely monitored after thrombolysis. |

 Patient selection.
-Prevention of intracerebral hemorrhage due to thrombolysis starts with proper patient selection and adherence to established guidelines for thrombolytic therapy as published by the American Heart Association (82; 83).
-The admission CT scan must be evaluated to rule out bleeding and early signs of a large infarction before using rtPA.
-Blood pressure must be managed carefully and promptly, and patients must be closely monitored in a stroke or intensive care unit.
-Studies of improved selection of tPA candidates through the use of CT or MRI perfusion are underway.
+Prevention of intracerebral hemorrhage after thrombolysis starts with proper patient selection and adherence to the guidelines for thrombolytic therapy (93; 94).
+An urgently performed head CT scan helps exclude the patients with bleeding.
+Blood pressure should be managed promptly, and the patients should be monitored closely for neurologic deterioration in a stroke or intensive care unit.

 Early treatment.
-The current strategy to improve the clinical outcome relies on minimizing the interval from hospital arrival to thrombolysis.
-Analysis of the National Get with the Guidelines-Stroke Registry (GWTG-Stroke), reflecting clinical practice in the United States, demonstrates reduced mortality and sICH with earlier thrombolytic treatment and supports urgent treatment (87).
-Simultaneously, immediate evaluation for the need of endovascular recanalization of large vessel occlusions is undertaken (82).
-Successful endovascular recanalization in large vessel occlusion is now trending toward reduction of post-treatment sICH; however, publications are pending regarding the association between timeliness of reperfusion and reduced post-thrombolysis sICH (105).
+Improving the clinical outcome relies on minimizing the interval from onset to thrombolysis.
+Analysis of the National Get with the Guidelines-Stroke Registry (GWTG-Stroke), reflecting clinical practice in the United States, demonstrates reduced mortality and symptomatic intracerebral hemorrhage with earlier thrombolytic treatment (98).
+Simultaneously, an immediate evaluation of the eligibility for endovascular thrombectomy is undertaken (93).

 The differential diagnosis of post-thrombolysis hemorrhage consists of conditions that may cause additional neurologic deterioration in a patient with an ischemic stroke: